This is a Preprint and has not been peer reviewed. This is version 1 of this Preprint.

-Land-based plastic waste is assumed to be the major source for freshwater and marine plastic pollution.
-Yet, the transport pathways over land, in rivers and into the oceans remain highly uncertain.
-Here, we introduce a new modelling concept to predict plastic transport pathways on land: the Trash-Tracker; a numerical model that simulates the spatiotemporal distribution of macroplastic waste at the river basin scale.
-The plastic transporting agents are wind and surface runoff, while plastic transport is resisted by the friction of the terrain.
-The terrain resistance, a function of the terrain slope and type of land use, is translated to thresholds that define the critical wind and surface runoff conditions required to mobilise and transport macroplastic waste.
-When the wind and/or surface runoff conditions exceed their respective thresholds, the model simulates the transport of plastics, resulting in plastic accumulation hotspots maps and high probability transport route maps on the scale of river basins.
-The Trash-Tracker contributes to a better mechanistic understanding of plastic transport through terrestrial and freshwater systems, and upon future calibration and validation, can serve as a practical tool for stakeholders to optimise plastic waste prevention, mitigation, and reduction strategies.
+Land-based plastic waste is the major source for freshwater and marine plastic pollution.
+Yet, the transport pathways over land remain highly uncertain.
+Here, we introduce a new conceptual model to forecast plastic transport on land: the Plastic Pathfinder; a numerical model that simulates the spatiotemporal distribution of macroplastic (>0.5 cm) at a river basin scale.
+The plastic transport driving forces are wind and surface runoff, while plastic transport is resisted by terrain surface friction.
+The terrain surface friction, a function of the slope and land use, is converted into thresholds that define the critical wind and surface runoff conditions required to mobilise and transport macroplastic waste.
+When the wind and/or surface runoff conditions exceed their respective thresholds, the model simulates the transport and (re)distribution of plastics, resulting in plastic accumulation hotspots maps and high probability transport route maps.
+The Plastic Pathfinder contributes to a better mechanistic understanding of plastic transport through terrestrial environments, and upon future calibration and validation, can serve as a practical tool to optimise plastic waste prevention, mitigation, and reduction strategies.

 https://doi.org/10.31223/X5303G